jrief/django-formset/docs/source/dual-selector.rst

 shall be selectable together.
 And since it's much more compact, it shall be used if rendering space is a concern.

-On the other hand, the **DualSelector** widget shall be used whenever the users may select many options out of a list of options.
+On the other hand, the **DualSelector** widget shall be used whenever a user may select many options out of a list of options.
 Therefore this widget does not limit the maximum number of selectable options.
 It also might make sense to use this widget, whenever some kind of undo/redo functionality is required.